lufebe16/freecell4maemo/README.md

 # Freecell4Maemo

-This app is a port of the Maemo app 'Freecell For Maemo' from the Nokia N900.
+This is a port of the Maemo app 'Freecell For Maemo' from the Nokia N900.

-As gtk/tkinter was not available on android, the user interface has been reimplemented using the Kivy framework.
+The original gtk graphics hsd been replaced by Kivy in order to allow building an android app.

+It might run on any desktop computer in a python subsystem.
+Also there are build procedures supplied to build an Android App.

-The app is open source as of the GNU General Public License (see LICENSE)
+The software is open source as of the GNU General Public License (see LICENSE)

 # Usage